DataDog/dd-trace-py/docs/contributing.rst

 ============================

-An integration should provide concise, insightful data about the library or framework that will aid developers in monitor their application's health and performance.
+An integration should provide concise, insightful data about the library or framework that will aid developers in monitoring their application's health and performance.

 The best way to get started writing a new integration is to refer to existing